pingidentity/pingidentity-devops-getting-started/docs/how-to/privateRepos.md

 ---
 # Using Private Git Repositories

-In general, you don't want your server profiles to be public.
+In general, you do not want your server profiles to be public.
 Instead, you should persist your server profiles in private git repositories.

 To use server profiles with private repositories, you must either: